 require(pracma)

-# pre-allocate data frame to hold obs + pred data
+# pre-allocate data frame before loop, to hold observed & predicted data

 pred <-